will-moore/parade-crossfilter/README.md

 Particular questions:

  - Is crossfilter.js a suitable tool for filtering/grouping data?
+(A: mostly good)
  - What to use for Plots?
+(A: Plotly.js is looking pretty good)
  - How do we handle hierarchy of multiple Images per Well, or ROIs per Image?
  - How much data processing is possible, while still being usable / generic?